Deeper Shade of Blue: Reception

 Jon O'Brien wrote for AllMusic and in two different reviews he noted "Deeper Shade of Blue" is a "club potential", and the Sleaze Sisters remix is "realized on a Sash-esque trance remix".
-O'Brien also commented it is "Italo house-inspired" and it "fits right in with the current retro-dance revival".
+O'Brien also commented it is "Italo house-inspired" and it "fits right in with the current retro-dance revival" in 2011.
 Lucas Villa from AXS described the song as a "futuristic club banger", adding that the group "battled the love blues atop pulsating house music beats with Richards' out-of-this-world vocals channeling the dance floor divas that came before her."
 He also stated that the song "remains the band's fiercest, most flawless effort."
 Can't Stop the Pop called it "a total mood-piece", noting that "the thumping club beat creates a brooding darkness that was quite unlike anything Steps had attempted before."

 The song was referenced by Dave Benson Phillips during an episode of Get Your Own Back when H was thrown in the Gunk Dunk.
-After H's shocked reaction to being gunked, Benson Phillips remarked "As we can see, H has gone a deeper shade of blue" before H splashed him.
+After H's shocked reaction to being gunked, Benson Phillips remarked "As you can tell, H has gone a deeper shade of blue" before H splashed him.